 By the time the Mexican War broke out he was on a boat called the Tiago.
 Soon, Devol thought it a good idea to go to war and got a job as a barkeeper on the Corvette, bound for the Rio Grande and Mexico.

 While aboard the Corvette he met a man who taught him how to “stock a deck.”
 Upon reaching the Rio Grande and joining the forces, he quickly set about utilizing his newly learned skills to swindle the other soldiers.
-Soon, he grew bored with soldiering and with his pockets filled with his ill-earned gains, he returned to New Orleans, but didn’t stay long.
+But he grew bored with soldiering and with his pockets filled with his ill-earned gains, he returned to New Orleans, although not for long.